|240 Headlight Page

 The new sheet metal changes for 1981 and later European versions included the following:

-Different front fenders to accommodate the re-designed turn signals.
+Different front fenders to accommodate the larger, re-designed turn signals.

-Different sheet metal directly below the headlights and grill.
+And a different sheet metal piece directly below the headlights and grill (shown here below).

 And you'll also notice that Europe abandoned the larger aluminum (commando) bumpers, which stayed on U.S. cars through 1982 and on Canadian cars for a year or two longer than that.